yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 >}}

 The other long-standing issue affecting the Xenoblade trilogy (well, Definitive Edition and 2 at least) has been plaguing yuzu since the legendary [Texture Cache Rewrite](https://yuzu-emu.org/entry/yuzu-tcr/).
-It was the random “rainbow mode” that could happen anytime during gameplay, or in a specific late-game cutscene in `Xenoblade Chronicles 2` that I won’t spoil for new players.
+It was the random "rainbow mode" that could happen anytime during gameplay, or in a specific late-game cutscene in `Xenoblade Chronicles 2` that I won’t spoil for new players.
 If you played it in yuzu, you know which one.
 It makes you wonder if you’re in [Rapture](https://tvtropes.org/pmwiki/pmwiki.php/VideoGame/Bioshock).